 What is a Closing Disclosure?

-The CD is the final document which provides a specific summary of a borrower’s loan and is 5 or more pages long.
+The CD is the final document that provides a specific summary of a borrower’s loan and is 5 or more pages long.
 The initial closing disclosure provided three or more days before the closing day is typically not the final numbers.
 Meaning all of the final costs may not be available yet, but since a borrower cannot close without a lender meeting this three-day requirement, sending it to the borrowers without final figures is common.

 Meanwhile, the lender and closing attorney or settlement company work to complete a final, accurate closing disclosure.
 This is the one used on the closing day.
 Every lender’s CD looks the same other than the specific transaction’s information.